 - Hùnyuán (混元): Primordial.
 The term additional carries the connotations of “raw energy” and “encompassing might.”

 - Huǒyàn (火焰): Fiery.
 In Journey to the West, the Flaming Mountains of Xinjiang was named Huǒyàn Shān (火焰山).
-It frustrated even the great Monkey King.
+The ferocious flames made even the great Monkey King fume in frustration.